Things to Consider When Designing With Heat Pipes

 What is a wick structure and how does it affect the performance of the heat pipe?

-A heat pipe is a vessel whose inner walls are lined up with the wick structure.
 There are four common wick structures used in commercially produced heat pipes.
 They include groove, wire mesh, sintered powder metal, and fiber.

-- The fiber wick works best for tight radius bends.
+- Works best for tight radius bends

 Fig. 1 depicts the performance of four wicks.
 It can be seen that the groove heat pipe has the lowest capillary limit among the four but works best under gravity-assisted conditions.